rimbi/go-numbers-api/README.md

 # go-numbers-api
-This is a sample web api service which given a number of other services which return a list of numbers collects numbers from the services , merge, sort and present them as json.
+This is a sample web api service which, given a number of other services which return a list of numbers, collects numbers from the services , merge, sort and present them as json.

 ## Build & Run Instructions
 * Clone this repo